Colon Cancer Screening

 1. Colorectal cancer is predominantly a “man’s disease,” affecting many more men than women annually.

 FALSE.
-Colorectal cancer affects an equal number of men and women.
+Colon cancer affects an equal number of men and women.
 Many women, however, think of CRC as a disease only affecting men and might be unaware of important information about screening and preventing colorectal cancer that could save their lives, says the American Society for Gastrointestinal Endoscopy.

 2. Only people over the age of 50 who are currently experiencing some symptoms or problems should be screened for colorectal cancer or polyps.